-I’m Jon Reed, the founder and sole company director of Reed Media.
+I’m Jon Reed, the founder of Reed Media.
 I want to make sure that when we collect information from you, we do so in a way that doesn’t infringe your right to privacy.
 The purpose of this page is to explain to you what personal information we collect and how we may use it.

 Reed Media Limited is a company registered in England and Wales No. 5696728, whose registered address is: Reed Media Ltd, KD Tower, Plaza Suite 9, Cotterells, Hemel Hempstead, Herts, HP1 1FW, UK.
 For the purpose of the Data Protection Act 1998 (the Act), the data controller is Reed Media (referred to in this policy as “we”).